Team Dashboards

 Reviews

 Shows the number of reviews and the average comments per review over time during the iteration.
-Click on the graph icon to view review trends over the past 5 iterations.

 Deployment Frequency